Ghamza-Jd/janus-mobile-sdk/docs/src/contribution/contribution.md

 # Contribution Guide

-This guide is mostly for macOS users
+This guide is mostly for macOS users, if you found your way to build it on windows or linux feel free to open a PR!

 ## Apple